razroo/angular-content/unit-testing/cypress/cypress.md

 Nx sits on top of the CLI and works to give your application access to features and functionality currently not available in the CLI.
-It has the ability to create work spaces, along with applications and libraries- thus expanding the CLI's capabilities.
+It has the ability to create work spaces, along with applications and libraries, thus expanding the CLI's capabilities.

 So how do we use Nx with Cypress? and why should we?